FROMISTA – CARRION DE LOS CONDES

 It was just after 13:00 when we arrived in Carrion de los Condes.
 As we were looking around for a place to sleep for the night, another pilgrim spotted us and directed us to Albergue Santa Maria.
-When we got to the albergue, it was still closed, but a very friendly gentleman came out to greet us.
-He suggested that we leave our backpacks in the garage at the albergue to explore the town and then return at 14:00 when they will open their doors to pilgrims.
+When we got to the albergue, it was still closed, but a friendly gentleman came out to greet us.
+He suggested that we leave our backpacks in the garage at the albergue to explore the town and then return at 14:00 when they open their doors to pilgrims.

 We are now in Carrion de los Conde

-We went to a café where we had a “cerveza” and “bocadillo” (ham sandwich).
-The café was almost at the entrance of the town and we saw many pilgrims coming into Carrion de los Condes – we also recognised a couple of our fellow Camino friends.
+We went to a café where we enjoyed a “cerveza” and “bocadillo” (ham sandwich).
+The café was almost at the entrance of the town and we saw many pilgrims arriving at Carrion de los Condes (and recognising a couple of our fellow Camino friends).

-Back at the albergue, our beds are in a communal room and I once again had to sleep on the upper bunk bed.
-There were about 20 beds in the room and later that evening every bed was occupied.
+Back at the albergue, our beds were in a communal room and I (once again) got the upper bunk bed.
+There were around 20 beds in the room, each and every one occupied later that evening.

-It was here that we first met Monica from Sweden.
-As I got out of the shower, she was tending to her feet and we compared our blisters … I was thinking that it was probably only on the Camino that one would not shy away from showing your feet to total strangers 🤪.
+It was here that we met Monica from Sweden for the first time.
+As I got out of the shower, she was tending to her feet and we compared our blisters … I thought that it was probably only on the Camino that one would not shy away from showing your feet to total strangers.

-I invited Monica to sit with us in the back garden where we spent the rest of the afternoon in the sun … we had a beer and a few (small) glasses of wine while our clothes were getting dry on the washing line.
+I invited Monica to sit with us in the back garden where we relaxed the rest of the afternoon in the sun … we had a beer and a few (small) glasses of wine while our clothes dried on the clothesline.

 We were invited by the nuns of the local church to attend a ceremony where they sang a few songs and afterwards blessed each pilgrim on their Camino – a very touching and thoughtful gesture.

-Nuns singing in beautiful voices in a special ceremony for the pilgrims in the albergue
+Nuns singing in a special ceremony for the pilgrims at the albergue